Class community building is important throughout the whole school year, but it is arguably most important at the very start of it.

 Here’s a photo and caption I shared about this, way back when I first started my Instagram page.

 At the end of that school year, we reflected back on what our favorite memories were.
 And I was surprised to hear more than one student say, “When Mrs. Olsen played with us on the playground.”
 Years from now, a student might not remember a particular math lesson you taught.
 But they might hang on to a feel-good memory of having fun with their teacher and classmates.

 Any additional ideas that you might add to this list?
-If you have any favorite class community building activities for back to school time, feel free to share in the comments below.
+If you have any favorite class community building activities for back to school time, feel free to help out fellow teachers by sharing in the comments below.

-And if you try out any of the ones that I’ve shared, I’d love to hear how it goes!
-Wishing you a positive start to each new school year with your class family 🙂
+And if you decide to try out any of the ones that I’ve shared, I’d love to hear how it goes!
+Wishing you a positive start to the new school year with your class family!